hiraaf/Cyclistic-case-study/README.md

 12 months of data (March 2024 - February 2025)
 There are 12 monthly datasets, each with 13 columns of trip information.

+## Tools & Technologies Used

+- Bigquery for SQL-based data cleaning, transformation and analysis
+- Tableau for data visualization

 ## Data Combining

 The 12 monthly datasets were combined into a single table with 5,783,100 rows.